AmarMaksumic/FIR-Filter-Design/README.md

 ### Timing

 I have linked the output file [here](TEST_RESULTS/FIR_L2/timing.txt) for the timing results, as it is pretty large.
-Just like the file size, the critical path for this filter is huge in comparison to the pipeliend FIR filter from last test: standing at 80.171ns.
+Just like the file size, the critical path for this filter is huge in comparison to the pipelined FIR filter from last test: standing at 80.171ns.
 This time around, the logic delay hinders performance more than the route delay.
 Due to the non-pipelined accumulator line, the logic delay is 74.571ns.
-To improve this, it may be worthwhile to pipeline the individual FIR filters, or to reduce the size of the filters by reducing the number of taps.
+To improve this, it may be worthwhile to pipeline the individual FIR filters, or to reduce the size of the filters by reducing the number of taps through parallelization.

 ### Power